Stara Zagora: Transport

 The city's geographical location makes connections with the rest of the country well developed.
 Stara Zagora is a major railway junction, through which pass the railway lines Sofia-Stara Zagora-Burgas and railway line 4 Ruse-Podkova (project for extension through the Makaza pass to Alexandroupolis on the Aegean Sea)/Svilengrad.

 Stara Zagora Airport is located in the Kolyo Ganchev district and has a long runway suitable for large aircraft, but has not been operational since the early 1990s.

 Pan-European corridors VIII and IX, out of a total of five, cross the territory of the country.
 Since 2007, the Trakia motorway runs a few kilometres south of the town.
 Bus links connect Stara Zagora with other major cities in Bulgaria.

-The trolleybus system is consisted of 4 routes, all being important for the urban transportation network in Stara Zagora.
+The trolleybus system consists of 4 routes, all being important for the urban transportation network in Stara Zagora.
 It first opened in November 1987 and has a stock of 28 trolleybuses.
 The other important factor for the transportation is the bus system, consisting of 34 bus lines.